pygame/pygame/docs/reST/ref/surface.rst

       and 32-bit surfaces support 'r', 'g', and 'b'.
 Only 32-bit surfaces with ``SRCALPHA`` support 'a'.

-      For kind '&', the method call also locks the surface.
-The lock is released when the BufferProxy object is deleted.
-With all other kinds, the surface is locked only when an exposed interface is accessed.
-For new buffer interace accesses, the surface is unlocked once the last buffer view is released.
-For array interface accesses, the surface remains locked until the BufferProxy object is released.
+      The surface is locked only when an exposed interface is accessed.
+      For new buffer interface accesses, the surface is unlocked once the last buffer view is released.
+For array interface and old buffer interface accesses, the surface remains locked until the BufferProxy object is released.

+      New in Pygame 1.9.2.

+   .. method:: get_buffer

+      | :sl:`acquires a buffer object for the pixels of the Surface.`
+      | :sg:`get_buffer() -> BufferProxy`

+      Return a buffer object for the pixels of the Surface.
+The buffer can be used for direct pixel access and manipulation.
+Surface pixel data is represented as an unstructured block of memory, with a start address and length in bytes.
+The data need not be contiguous.
+Any gaps are included in the length, but otherwise ignored.

+      This method implicitly locks the Surface.
+The lock will be released, once the returned BufferProxy object is deleted.

-      New in pygame 1.8.
+      New in Pygame 1.8.
-      Extended in pygame 1.9.2.

       .. ## Surface.get_buffer ##